support-logo

 A significant milestone in fintech has become the deployment of artificial intelligence, a true game changer that has revolutionized the financial industry in many respects.

-The benefits of AI are immense: this innovative technology reduces unnecessary expenses, streamlines financial management, and increases earnings for businesses and people, just to name a few.
+The benefits of AI in fintech are immense: this innovative technology reduces unnecessary expenses, streamlines financial management, and increases earnings for businesses and people, just to name a few.

 AI zealously drives the financial industry forward and will continue to do so in the future.
-With an overall market value of $8 billion in 2021, AI technology is predicted to reach $27 billion by 2026.
+With an overall AI in fintech market value of $8 billion in 2021, AI technology is predicted to reach $27 billion by 2026.

 In this article, we’ll look into how AI impacts the financial sector, overview AI examples in fintech, and discover how they disrupt the industry.
 Stay tuned.